virtuaw/graphnodes/README.md

 Virtuaw-Graphnodes
 ==================

-Virtuaw-Graphnodes provides pure and impure functional object oriented computation graphs for graphical node based programming interfaces written in Typescript.
-The adaptive architecture and metaprogramming patterns enable fast extensibility and seamless integration into existing libraries.
+Virtuaw-Graphnodes provides computation graphs for graphical node based programming interfaces written in Typescript.

-This library only contains the computational framework, the UI layer is kept abstract with default Web Component implementation in Virtuaw-Graphui - meaning custom UI implementations are easy to implement.
+This library only contains the computational framework, the UI layer is kept abstract with a default Web Component implementation in Virtuaw-Graphui.

 ### Installation